kincl/blog/content/posts/scusa-disk-image.md

 The LiveCD makes use of a SquashFS read-only layer and a read-write layer in RAM.
 SquashFS is perfect for reducing the overall size of the image which gets quite large since we ship a number of programming languages and IDEs in the desktop environment.
-In order to prevent data loss in the event of a kernel panic or power event, we have a partiton on the USB drive that is set aside for `/home`.
+In order to prevent data loss in the event of a kernel panic or power event, we have a partition on the USB drive that is set aside for `/home`.

-Switching to CentOS 8 let us to mount the root squashfs with a R/W layer in RAM using OverlayFS instead of device mapper.
+Switching to CentOS 8 let us to mount the root SquashFS with a R/W layer in RAM using OverlayFS instead of device mapper.
 Device mapper is not ideal because it uses a snapshot volume as the RW layer which can become full if too many blocks are written to the snapshot.
 The snapshot volume is also difficult to monitor but with OverlayFS we can monitor the R/W layer that is mounted from a